The IPO scene may be abuzz with launches, but an investor must bank on fundamentals to decide.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

-The recent and anticipated new IPO of IRCTC (Indian Railways Catering and Tourism Corporation) which got listed on 14th october was oversubscribed 111 times, and the shares were offered in the price range of Rs 315-320.
-The equity shares are now trading in the secondary market at around Rs 890, multiplying investors’ earning by 2.5 times in just a month.
+The recent and anticipated new IPO of IRCTC (Indian Railways Catering and Tourism Corporation) which got listed on 14th October was oversubscribed 111 times, and the shares were offered in the price range of Rs 315-320.
+The equity shares are now trading in the secondary market at around Rs 1375 (as of 20th July 2020), multiplying investors’ earning more than 4 times.